nocturnio/Racket-js/readme.md

 ## Language Reference

-racket-js has not implemented everything from Racket in javascript yet.
+racket-js has not implemented everything from Racket yet.
 What has been included so far is listed below.
-Most are functions mapped Racket to a javascript equivalent.
-While some are javascript functions callable directly.

 * available language forms are defined in js-syntax.rkt
 * implementations for defined forms are in js-language.rkt

-### List of available syntax forms from Racket
+### Syntax forms from Racket
 ```
 define
 define/contract